judering/judering.github.io/listen/index.md

 <br>
 <br>
-Below is a some selection of live recordings from various live concerts over the years.
+Below is a selection of live recordings from various live concerts over the years.
 <hr>

 **Everything was asleep as if the universe was a vast mistake** - written for the National Symphony Orchestra of Ireland as part of the Contemporary Music Centre's professional development composer lab.